dslmeinte/Building-User-Friendly-DSLs-code/ch08/README.md

 * [The backend](./backend).
     The only difference with the backend code from chapter 7 is the addition of an endpoint [`/ast/indexJsx`](http://localhost:8080/ast/indexJsx).
     This returns the textual contents of [`src/runtime/index.jsx`](./src/runtime/index.jsx), as generated from the backend's current contents.
-    This is the solution to the last exercise.
+    This is the reference solution to item 2 of exercise 8.10 in § 8.4.4.

     Run this as follows: